-The modified codes are effective immediately.
-You should therefore make a note of the changed codes and keep this at a safe place.
+The changed codes are only effective after you have switched the analyzer off and then on again.
+You should therefore make a note of the changed code numbers and keep this at a safe place.

 In third line of this dialog you can change the language of the input dialogs.
 The analyzer is designed for the following languages: